Proudly serving Kentucky including Lexington, Frankfort & Nearby

 In the upper level of the home, cracks due to foundation settlement are often more apparent because they are larger than anywhere else in the house.
 If cracks in drywall are appearing consistently throughout your home it's time to do something about it.

 Drywall tape that is ripping or coming loose and cracks located at the corners of doors and windows and along drywall seams are clear signs of foundation settlement.
-Drywall cracks can also be a sign of sinking crawl space supports, sinking floors, and heaving floors.
+Drywall cracks can also be a sign of sinking crawl space supports, sinking floors and heaving floors.

 Repairing Foundation Settlement